Variables and Environment Variables In Bash

 Using declare to customize variables

-We can also customize the type of a variable using the declare
+We can also customize the type of a variable using the declare built

 in.
-The syntax is declare [OPTION] variable_name[=value]
+The syntax is declare [OPTION] variable_name[=value], where both

 the option and the value are optional.